5HT/ant/README.md

 * partial support for advanced OpenType features;
 * support for colour and graphics;
 * simple page layout specifications;

-For more information please take a look at the [MANUAL.PDF](https://github.com/5HT/ant/blob/master/manual.pdf)

 ## Building